Looking for things to do when spending a weekend in Budapest?

 We savoured a rich Yemen style chicken soup, spicy sweet potato wedges with green pesto tahini and a freshly cooked Shakshuka, and were positively surprised by the delicious and characteristic flavours.

-Not to mention their smoothly mixed signature cocktail, the ‘Tel-Aviv Nights’, which is by far the most delicate cocktail Glenn drank so far.
+Not to mention their smoothly mixed signature cocktail, the ‘Tel-Aviv Nights’, which is by far the most delicate cocktail I have drunk so far.

 Where | Mazel Tov Budapest